training-express-js-v5/express-js-v5-example/README.md

 Run `npm install` or `yarn` from rootpath of the project.

+#### Database configuration

+Before running the app, make sure you have [postgresql installed](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04) and a db created, to create it run the following steps inside a psql terminal:

+1. CREATE DATABASE db_project_name;
+2. \c db_project_name
+3. CREATE ROLE "project_name" LOGIN CREATEDB PASSWORD 'project_name';

+Then, set in `.env` some variables:

+- DB_HOST=localhost
+- DB_PORT=5432
+- DB_USERNAME=project_name
+- DB_PASSWORD=project_name
+- DB_NAME=db_project_name
+- DB_NAME_DEV=db_project_name_dev
+- DB_NAME_TEST=db_project_name_test
+- API_DATE=X-API-Date
+- PACKAGE_VERSION=X-Package-Version
+- NODE_VERSION=X-Node-Version

+### Migrations

+To create a migration, run `./node_modules/.bin/sequelize migration:create --name="my-migration-name" --config ./migrations/config.js --migrations-path ./migrations/migrations`.

+To run them, execute `npm run migrations`.

 #### Starting your app

-Now, we have two ways to start an app.
-To start your app in production mode run `npm start` in the root path of your project.
-To start your app in development mode (nodemon) run `npm run start-dev`.
+Now, to start your app run `npm start` in the rootpath of the project.
 Then access your app at **localhost:port**.
 The port is logged in the console where you ran the start script.

 ## Development